Nuclear Security Summit NSS Den Haag

-A total of 58 world leaders sat down on the chair, which was specially designed for the top performed with an increased back support for additional status, upholstered in “stone-grey dynamics silk ‘, and a white powder-coated base.
+A total of 58 world leaders sat on the chair, which was specially designed for the top performed with an increased back support for additional status, upholstered in “stone-grey dynamics silk ‘, and a white powder-coated base.
 The chair was selected as the best option by the organizers of the NSS because of its comfortable seat and the Dutch design.

-The Lensvelt chair designed by Atelier van Lieshout gets a lot of attention in the media.
+The Lensvelt chair designed by Atelier van Lieshout received a lot of attention in the media.
 The Volkskrant (Dutch newspaper) devoted nearly half a page.
 They gave several speakers the opportunity including artist Joep van Lieshout.
 Although he would have preferred that they came to see his exhibition.